Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Trails and arches

 Interestingly, we observed that as the friction is increased, the system develops a memory and, rather than restoring nematic order, the motion of $+1/2$ defects leaves persistent trails in the director field.
 As represented in Fig.~\ref{walls}(c), for an extensile $+1/2$ defect moving in the direction of the red arrow, the trail comprises a splay distortion along the trajectory of the defect (shown in yellow) with two neighbouring regions of bend distortion (shown in green) parallel to the trajectory.
 At lower values of the friction, $\bar{\Gamma}=1.87$, the trails stay in the system just for a short while since the passage of defects that move in different directions destroys them (see Movie $3$).
 As the friction is increased to intermediate values, the distortions left by the defects extend in space and persist for longer times.\\

 In order to better characterize the trail formation in Fig.~\ref{lifetime}, we quantify the memory effects.
 We define $\bar{t}=0$ as the time at which a defect is located at a given position $(x(0),y(0))$, where the $x$-axis is chosen to lie along the trajectory of the defect.
-We measure the variation of the average nematic order parameter at ($x(0)-d,y(0))$ with $d=5$ lattice units, as a function of time, and define $\bar{t}^*$ as the average time for this quantity to decay to 0.7 of its value at $\bar{t}=0$.
-These results indicate that the trails persist $\sim 100$ times longer for $\bar{\Gamma} > \sim 1$ than for zero friction.
-Without friction, the nematic order behind defects relaxes quickly as the ordered state is unstable to small perturbations.
+We measure the variation of the average nematic order parameter at ($x(0)-d,y(0))$ with $d=5$ lattice units, as a function of time, and define $\bar{t}^*$ as the average time for this quantity to decay to 0.7 of its value at $\bar{t}=0$. \\

+The position $(x(0)-d,y(0))$ is shown in Fig. \ref{lifetime} with a black square.
+The average order parameter, defined in the lab frame, is

+where the average is taken over $N$ different $+1/2$ defects in a reference frame (chosen independently for each defect) in which the defect is at the centre of the simulation box at $t= 0$ pointing towards the right.
+At $t=0$ the black square is on the trail of the defect.
+As time passes, the defect moves further away from this position towards the right, but its trail stays in the system for a while.\\

+The results indicate that the trails persist $\sim 100$ times longer for $\bar{\Gamma} > \sim 1$ than for zero friction.
+Without friction, the nematic order behind defects goes to zero quickly as the ordered state is unstable to small perturbations.
 By increasing friction, the active flows are damped by friction force and the growth rate of perturbation decreases.
-The sharp increase of the defect memory time close to $\bar{\Gamma}=1$ corresponds to the point where the screening length scale becomes comparable to the intrinsic activity-induced length scale. \\
+The sharp increase of the defect memory time close to $\bar{\Gamma}=1$ corresponds to the point where the screening length scale becomes comparable to the intrinsic activity-induced length scale.
+Fig.~\ref{lifetime}(b) shows that without friction and in active turbulence, the {\it average} nematic order goes to zero at the defect core and far from the defect.
+The small value of the nematic order at large distances from the defect is due to the presence of other defects and active turbulence that makes the director uncorrelated between different sample defects at large distances.\\